MY DESIGN story

 Fast forward 3 or so years to 2006 — I graduated from Sacramento State with my degree in Interior Design and, as I had intended since the beginning of design school, moved out to NYC to work for an architectural firm.
 It was a really small firm with really big projects, which meant I was wearing multiple hats.
 I was managing and designing all kinds of projects, including: restaurants, Madison Ave. and Soho retail boutiques, mansions in the Hamptons and Park Ave. homes.
 It was a dream job for someone just starting out and I was so happy - I was loving NYC and loving the work.

-Then, in 2010, due to the Great Recession, I was laid off from my job and simultaneously, broke up with my boyfriend who I was living with at the time (and who had moved out with me from California.
-He started a masters program at NYU at the same time I started at the architecture firm).
-All at once I had to find a new job and a new place to live.
-And deal with a severely broken heart.
+Then, in 2010, due to the Great Recession, I was laid off from my job and simultaneously, broke up with my boyfriend who I was living with at the time.
+All at once I had to find a new job and a new place to live - and mend a broken heart.
 It felt like everything was caving in and my self-esteem took a nose-dive.

 I spent months sending out resumes with not one response.
 I remember speaking to someone who said they were seeing about 200 resumes per position.
 I started losing hope and began thinking about moving back to California, but something in me couldn’t bring myself to do it.
 I couldn’t leave NY on that kind of note, feeling like I’d failed.
 I started going with a friend each week to a guided meditation group which had the most amazing lecturer afterward who spoke on buddhist teachings.
 The whole experience brought me out of my own head and I started to regain my confidence and perspective.
 I decided to give it one last go in NY, and for me that meant starting my own design business — something I never thought I was cut out for.
 But something in me pushed me forward — maybe it was the buddhist stuff, or maybe it was the need to eat and pay my rent, I don’t know!
 But it all came together one afternoon on the subway where I strategized my entire business plan on a napkin.